 It’s one thing that always trips me up, this idea that if I’m kind to people, they’ll be kind to me.
 But life is not transactional.
 People do as they please regardless of my actions.
 The only thing that keeps me balanced is to know I act a certain way for my own integrity and it’s best to sort out who’s worth the effort and who’s not as quickly as possible.

 We finally land in sucking mud and the boys roll a cigarette.
 The sun is going down and it’s cold while we wait for the kayak renters to return with our packs.
-Just a few k’s walk to a home where we pay to camp on the lawn.
+It’s just a few kilometers walk to a home where we pay to camp on the lawn.
 Rain is predicted in the coming days.
-As beautiful as it is in this stunning valley, I feel depressed.
+As beautiful as it is in this stunning valley, I’m depressed.

 Finally the van arrives.
 We pack up and walk down a beautiful country lane, wild horses, trees with huge canopies and gnarled roots, mountains surrounding where we’ll climb tomorrow.